BMW M3: GTR Straßenversion (Street Version)

 As with the race car, the GTR road car was powered by the 4.0-litre P60 V8 engine.
 The engine retained the race cars' dry sump oil system and was slightly detuned from 331 to 285 kW at 7,000 rpm.
 Top speed was 295 km/h.
 The transmission was a six-speed manual and the differential was the same variable locking unit as used in the race car.

 The dry weight was 1350 kg.
 Weight reduction measures included a carbon fibre front bumper, rear bumper and rear wing.

-The 2005 video game Need for Speed: Most Wanted featured the M3 GTR on the game's cover art as the protagonist's car in a custom blue-and-silver livery.
+The M3 GTR gained a cult following in the gaming community after it appeared in the 2005 video game Need for Speed: Most Wanted.
 Road & Track, who collaborated on the first Need for Speed video game, described the game's custom M3 GTR as being "so iconic that fans still recreate the livery in real life."
 Once searched about the M3 GTR, nearly 85% of the results will relate the car to Need for Speed: Most Wanted.
+It also makes an appearance in Real Racing 3, with a special livery of the Need for Speed games and its own exclusive series as well.

+In November 2024, BMW vinyl-wrapped the 2001 ALMS GT-winning #42 M3 GTR driven by Jörg Müller with the livery from Need for Speed: Most Wanted as a museum piece, and it was available for show in the BMW Welt Show at Munich from December 2024-January 2025.